UCL-ION-python-course-2025/guess-the-number/README.md

 You will also need the Console.
 This is where you'll see the output of your code.

+If you can't see a Console, click the three dots on the right hand side of the screen.
+Click "Add Pane" > "Insert Right".
+Then search "Console" and click it to add it.

 I suggest you layout your windows like this.
 So you can see the code and easily switch between the Console and the README.

 ![Layout](suggested_layout.png)